 SJMS aims to strengthen networks and the field of military studies within Scandinavia, but we welcome original research and practice-oriented studies from around the world dealing with issues relevant to the military profession and the broader field of military studies.
 As an explicitly pluralistic journal, SJMS welcomes articles and proposals from all perspectives and methodological points of departure.

-The journal is produced and published by Scandinavian Military Studies (SMS), a consortium involving the Norwegian Defence University College, the Centre for Military Studies, University of Copenhagen and the Royal Danish Defence College.
+The journal is produced and published by Scandinavian Military Studies (SMS), a consortium involving the Norwegian Defence University College, the Centre for Military Studies, University of Copenhagen, the Swedish Centre for Studies of Armed Forces and Society and the Royal Danish Defence College.

 Scandinavian Military Studies also publishes monographs within the subfields of military operations, strategy, law of war, military management, military sociology and military history.
 Details about their very first and newest book publication can be found here.

 The journal is published online as a continuous volume and issue throughout the year.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publically available.

 Special collections of articles are welcomed and will be published as part of the normal issue, but also within a separate collection page.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.